30-Day vs 45-Day SLA Mapping: Statutory Deadline Enforcement at Intake

 Phase 1: Payload Validation & Routing Enforcement

 The ingestion gateway must act as a strict compliance filter.
 Before any request enters the processing queue, validation schemas must enforce the presence of mandatory jurisdiction and request_type fields.
-Malformed or ambiguous payloads should be rejected at the API edge with a 400 Bad Request response to prevent downstream SLA drift.
+Malformed or ambiguous payloads should be rejected at the API edge with a 400 Bad Request response to prevent downstream SLA drift, because a request that cannot be classified cannot be given a deadline.

-Routing engines parse legal basis metadata to assign the correct countdown immediately.
-The GDPR vs CCPA Request Taxonomies reference defines the exact enum values your parser must accept.
-Implement JSON Schema validation at the gateway level to guarantee structural integrity before the payload reaches the message broker.
+Routing engines parse legal-basis metadata to assign the correct countdown immediately.
+The GDPR vs CCPA Request Taxonomies reference defines the exact enum values your parser must accept, and the deterministic Jurisdiction Routing Logic resolves which regulatory framework — and therefore which base window — applies before the payload reaches the message broker.
+Implement Pydantic v2 validation at the gateway level to guarantee structural integrity, so that only a fully classified request can ever reach the deadline calculator.

 from enum import Enum